- How many students are in each class?

 - When may I start my program?

 Our Academic English programs have set start dates throughout the year.
-Check English Language Program for more details.
+Check the English Language Program page for more details.

 - Will I have an orientation?

 Yes, you will have an orientation on the first day that your program starts.